 Our love for food and markets is unconditional and well known.
+We have visited multiple of them in Palermo, Firenze, Bologna and many, many other places.
 One should not be surprised during every trip there is market on radar and it wasn’t different in Barcelona.
 There are many markets in Barcelona but due to time pressure we went straight to La Boqueria – probably best known food market in Europe.
 Situated near La Rambla is most likely one of the coolest we’ve ever been.
 It not only focusing on wholesale but is home to many stalls which serve fresh food on the spot.

 La Boqueria offers vegetables, fresh fish and meat.
 Herbs, cheese and ham, but be prepared to pay a bit more than in a small local shops located away from heart of the city’s heart.
 You can buy a lot of stuff vacuum packed as well which are always easier to bring home.

 Don’t hold back and make sure you arrive with empty stomach!
 Plenitude of different stalls can give you a headache!
 Firstly we walked the whole market around.
 Then we focused on fish and seafood stalls where we had gigantic oysters and sea urchin.
 We paid €2.50 for oyster and €3.90 for sea urchin.
 Next we tried Olives Francesc where on top of groceries you can buy pintxos sold on toothpicks.
 Price for one pintxos is €1-1.50.